• Models

 In order for an aircraft to be stable, there has to be a precise relation between the size of its wing and the size of its empennage (vertical and horizontal stabilizers AKA Tail).

-By measuring the different dimensions in the image above we are able to calculate a coefficient called the Horizontal Tail Volume
+By measuring the different dimensions in the image above we are able to calculate a coefficient called the Horizontal Tail Volume.

 This coefficient translates the relation between the size of the Wing and the size of the Horizontal Stabilizer, which plays a crucial role in defining the stability of the aircraft.
 Too big and the aircraft will be tail-heavy and slow, while too small and it will not be enough to maintain the desired attitude.